 Pursuant to the terms of the intercreditor agreement relating to the PropCo Second Lien Notes, the lenders and holders of the PropCo First Lien Term Loans, which are obligations secured by the collateral on a first priority basis, will control substantially all matters related to the collateral.
-Under the related intercreditor agreement, at any time that PropCo First Lien Term Loan and PropCo First Lien Notes remain outstanding, any actions that may be taken in respect of the collateral (including the ability to commence enforcement proceedings against the collateral and to control the conduct of such proceedings, and to approve amendments to, releases of collateral from the lien of, and waivers of past defaults under, the collateral documents) will be at the direction of the holders of the PropCo First Lien Loans.
-Under such circumstances, the trustee and collateral agent on behalf of the holders of the PropCo Second Lien Notes will not have the ability to control or direct such actions, even if the rights of the holders of the PropCo Second Lien Notes are adversely affected.
+Under the related intercreditor agreement, at any time that PropCo First Lien Term Loan and PropCo First Lien Notes remain outstanding, any actions that may be taken in respect of the collateral (including the ability to commence enforcement proceedings against the collateral and to control the conduct of such proceedings, and to approve amendments to, releases of collateral from the lien of, and waivers of past defaults under, the collateral documents) will be at the direction of the holders of the PropCo First Lien Notes Under such circumstances, the trustee and collateral agent on behalf of the holders of the PropCo Second Lien Notes will not have the ability to control or direct such actions, even if the rights of the holders of the PropCo Second Lien Notes are adversely affected.
 Any release of all first priority liens upon any collateral approved by the holders of first priority liens will also release the second priority liens securing the PropCo Second Lien Notes on substantially the same collateral, and holders of PropCo Second Lien Notes will have no control over such release.

-Furthermore, because the lenders under the PropCo First Lien Term Loans control the disposition of the collateral securing the PropCo First Lien Term Loans, PropCo First Lien Notes, and PropCo Second Lien Notes, if there were an event of default under the PropCo Second Lien Notes, the lenders under the PropCo First Lien Term Loans could decide not to proceed against the collateral.
+Furthermore, because the lenders under the PropCo First Lien Term Loans and holders of the PropCo First Lien Notes control the disposition of the collateral securing the PropCo First Lien Term Loans, PropCo First Lien Notes, and PropCo Second Lien Notes, if there were an event of default under the PropCo Second Lien Notes, the lenders under the PropCo First Lien Term Loans and holders of the PropCo First Lien Notes could decide not to proceed against the collateral.
 In such event, the only remedy available to the holders of PropCo Second Lien Notes would be to sue for payment on the PropCo Second Lien Notes.
 By virtue of the direction of the administration of the pledges and security interests and the release of collateral, actions may be taken under the collateral documents that may be adverse to the holders of the PropCo Second Lien Notes.
-Unless and until the discharge of the PropCo First Lien Term Loans and PropCo First Lien Notes has occurred, the sole right of the holders of the PropCo Second Lien Notes is to hold a lien on the collateral.
+Unless and until the discharge of the PropCo First Lien Term Loans and PropCo First Lien Notes has occurred, the sole right of the holders of the PropCo Second Lien Notes in respect of the collateral is to hold a lien on the collateral.

-5. The Holders of the OpCo Second Lien Notes Will Receive Proceeds from the Collateral Only After the Debts Owed to the Holders of the OpCo First Lien Term Loans, OpCo First Lien Market Debt, and OpCo First Lien Notes Are Fully Repaid
+7. The Holders of the OpCo Second Lien Debt and/or OpCo Second Lien Notes (if applicable) Will Receive Proceeds from the Collateral Only After the Debts Owed to the Holders of the OpCo First Lien Debt (and OpCo First Lien Notes and/or OpCo First Lien Term Loan, if applicable) Are Fully Repaid